KostaLekos/quimbertQuarrel/README.md

 HairyJade Notes for HairyJade:
 - Fix Info Button for stats, make each stat have own info button and display info in button right.
 Middle is for sprite
 - Add quimbert in the middle of stat page once sprites are received
-- Change scaling to scale whole screen (Maybe beyond a certain point, scaling right now isn't the best)
+- ~~Change scaling to scale whole screen (Maybe beyond a certain point, scaling right now isn't the best)~~ FIXED
+- Run QuimbertQuarrel with --debug to display fps ( and maybe future debug settings )